adrybakov/rad-tools/docs/source/user-guide/rad-plot-tb2j.rst

         exchange_forced_symmetry.distance.png

-Only one exchange parameter present in the template file, therefore the model is filtered with respect to the template and then the value of the exchange for each bond is set to the medium value of all bonds from the same exchange group.
+Only one exchange parameter is present in the template file, therefore the model is filtered with respect to the template and then the value of the exchange for each bond is set to the medium value of all bonds from the same exchange group.
-DMI interaction is modified as well in a way that direction of the DMI vector is kept, but the magnitude of the DMI vector is scaled to the medium value.
+The direction of the DMI vectors is kept, but the magnitude of the DMI vector is scaled to the medium value.

 .. note::

     When :ref:`--force-symmetry <rad-plot-tb2j_force-symmetry>` argument is provided
     :ref:`--template-file <rad-plot-tb2j_template-file>` is required.

+.. _rad-plot-tb2j_arguments:

 Arguments
 =========